UCAS code: 3R93

 *UCAS has changed the way they calculate the tariff for courses starting in September 2017.
 Find out more about the new tariff.

-A GSCE A*-C pass in Mathematics is required
+A GCSE A*-C or 9-4 pass in English Language and Mathematics is required.

 3 years full-time; 4 years full-time (placement); 6 years part-time